CLAIRE BRISTON – MAMA OF TWO – NORTH EAST BORN, NORTH WEST BASED – 30 SOMETHING – 5 FOOT NOTHING – NEVER, EVER CONCISE.

 Many moons ago, my career path started in Retail – working through store Visual Marketing & Styling roles .
 In 2008, we took a permanent one-way journey from The North to The Big Smoke.
 I swapped a role in Buying & Merchandising (Arcadia) for eCommerce and Copywriting (AllSaints).
 Moving on from there, I found my passion in Digital Marketing, where I then progressed through Exec roles for AllSaints (Global Social Media Coordinator), Godiva and eBay UK & DE.
 However, I’ve recently changed career paths completely.
 I saw 2017 in with a brand new role as an Early Years Practitioner – splitting the working week between Pre-School Assistant (SEN & Mat Cover) and Support Assistant at an Infant School.
 Writing, has always been a passion of mine – heck I wanted to be an English Teacher-come Fashion Journalist at one stage (taking on a stint as a Fashion Writer at The Sunday Sun newspaper and Copywriting role at AllSaints).
 So now that my work/life balance is in order, my site can take my attention once again.

 In 2012 I became a Mama, to Mr Eli.
 He was born with several medical conditions (more on that below and in OLD posts).
 Eli began his journey into the Education system in September 2016 – though, he is one of the youngest in the school, with his birthday being August.
 He’s cheeky, cheery and creative – very imaginative and loves his Art.
+In August 2019, our daughter Edie was born in somewhat of a whirlwind.
+You can read my positive birth story, here.

 I am a huge champion of independent brands, especially those founded by parents.
 There’s something a little bit special about buying products from a family-run business; whether that be a Husband-and-Wife team or a Mum-Boss/Dad-Preneur.
 You’re not funding a corporate machine – you’re helping out real people.
 A real family.
 Allowing a family to continue to be creative, perhaps alongside that oh so frustrating restraint of ‘inflexible working’, putting food on the table and supporting the roof over their heads.
 And that feels really good.
 I’m also keen to find out how people juggle their work & family life.
 What helps?
 What doesn’t help?!
 Is life really as rosy as Instagram has us believe?
 I will soon have a ‘Never Concise // Chat’ series to dig a little deeper with some incredible creative families.